MasterYodaInSkirt/UserRegistrationMVC5/README.md

-# Start app:
+# Start app (dependencies):
-1. Start RabbitMQ and UserRegistrationMVC5 app in the same time, and RabbitMQ
+1. Start RabbitMQ and UserRegistrationMVC5 app in the same time, and RabbitMQ service should be running